jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 From the diagnostic display you saw in the previous step, you can clearly identify the parent type as the component name to the right of the 'PC:' just after the item you want to attach files to.
 It should look something like ``com_newcomp``.
-(Obviously, you would replace the 'newcomp' part with the actual name of your component.)
+(Obviously, the 'newcomp' would be replaced with the actual name of your component.)
 This may not come as a surprise since this should correspond to the type of content you are interested in.

 If you are interested in only one type of content item for the new component, then this phase is complete.
 The parent type is ``com_newcomp``.
 The entity corresponds to the name of type of content item.
 It will also be the default one, called ``default``.
+So the default entity will have two names:
+``default`` and whatever entity name you want for the content item (in com_content, this was ``article``).

 If there is more than one type of entity that you wish to handle for the component, pay special attention to the other two items (OBJ and VIEW) for